 Things have obviously changed since the 1930s, but many sight words remain the same.
 Do a quick search for top 100 sight words and you will instantly find lists of the top 100, 300 or even 1000 sight words, many of which are broken down by grade level.

-Using Fluency Tutor for Google to have students practice sight words is easy as 1, 2, 3…
+Fluency Tutor for Google is a reading tutor that allows students to practice sight words.
+It's is easy as 1, 2, 3…

 1. Simply open up the Fluency Tutor app and click “Share a passage” from the left hand column.